Recap: Four volleyball champions claim trophies, and for three it’s a repeat

 Class 2A, 2nd Set: Chatfield 13, Hawley 11

-Chatfield leads the match 1-0.
+Chatfield leads match 1-0

 Hawley setter Sella Flemming was part of the scoring early with an opening kill and ace to help her team get going to start the second set with a 6-3 lead.
 Chatfield battled back, including for the fourth tie at 11-11 before taking the lead on two aces from Grace Patten.